Kaltsoon/data-management-and-databases/exercises/learning-diary.md

 1. _Reflect_ and _self-evaluate_ your own _studying and learning processes_.
 2. Help you in _developing your studying skills_.

-In addition, your teacher will get useful information for running the current course implementation and for the further development of the course.
+In addition, your teacher will get useful information for running the current course implementation and for further development of the course.

-_The completion of a proper learning diary is mandatory_ (no diary, no passing grade) and it is included in your activity points in course assessment.
-Deadlines must be observed carefully.
+_The completion of a proper learning diary is mandatory_ (no diary, no passing grade), and it is included in your activity points in the course assessment.
+Deadlines must be observed.
 Learning diaries are 100% confidential.
 Please feel free to ask your teacher for more advice.

 ## How to submit your diary